chaolinhan/MSc_Project/Meeting/meeting4.md

+# Meeting 4

+-   Time: 3pm, 22 June

+-   Present: all

+# Things to report

-# Measure noise and the raw data
+## Measure noise and the raw data

 1. The raw observed at each time points shows a high variance, the real trend of these four times series might differ from the current one